 About NCA4 Vol. II

-The development of NCA4 Vol. II is overseen by a Federal Steering Committee that was appointed by the SGCR and comprises representatives from USGCRP agencies.
-NOAA, as the administrative agency for NCA4, is responsible for establishing procedures for the report, releasing Federal Register Notices, and certifying the report meets Information Quality Act standards.
-To date, NCA4 Vol. II has undergone an extensive, multi-phase process of internal and external review from Federal agency experts, the general public, and a panel of experts from the National Academies of Sciences, Engineering, and Medicine.
+The development of NCA4 Vol. II was overseen by a Federal Steering Committee appointed by the SGCR and comprising representatives from USGCRP agencies.
+NOAA, as the administrative agency for NCA4, was responsible for establishing procedures for the report, releasing Federal Register Notices, and certifying the report met Information Quality Act standards.
+It has undergone an extensive, multi-phase process of internal and external review from Federal agency experts, the general public, and a panel of experts from the National Academies of Sciences, Engineering, and Medicine.

-The following groups are contributing to NCA4 Vol. II:
+The following groups contributed to NCA4 Vol. II:

 - A Federal Steering Committee (SC) was responsible for the development, production, and content of the report as well as high-level scoping to ensure coherence, relevance, and responsiveness to the Global Change Research Act and the USGCRP Strategic Plan.
 The SC selected Federal Coordinating Lead Authors, Regional Chapter Leads, and Review Editors based on a number of criteria, including scientific expertise and experience with scientific assessments.

-- Federal Coordinating Lead Authors (CLAs) oversee development of a given chapter and liaise with non-Federal Regional Chapter Leads or Federal or non-Federal National Chapter Leads in their development of individual chapters.
-The Federal CLAs also work across chapters to ensure consistency throughout the report.
+- Federal Coordinating Lead Authors (CLAs) oversaw development of a given chapter and liaised with non-Federal Regional Chapter Leads or Federal or non-Federal National Chapter Leads in their development of individual chapters.
+The Federal CLAs also worked across chapters to ensure consistency throughout the report.

 - Agency Chapter Leads oversaw the production of the National Topic and Response chapters and select National Chapter Leads.
 Effort was made to distribute the responsibility across USGCRP agencies.

-- National Chapter Leads are either Federal or non-Federal experts who, in consultation with Federal CLAs, organize, direct, and lead authorship of individual National Topic or Response chapters.
-Chapter Author teams are established by the National Chapter Leads, with suggestions from the Federal CLAs and the SC.
-Chapters are submitted to the corresponding Federal CLA, and ultimately transmitted to the SC as the individual input of the National Chapter Leads.
+- National Chapter Leads were either Federal or non-Federal experts who, in consultation with Federal CLAs, organized, directed, and led authorship of individual National Topic or Response chapters.
+Chapter Author teams were established by the National Chapter Leads, with suggestions from the Federal CLAs and the SC.
+Chapters were submitted to the corresponding Federal CLA, and ultimately transmitted to the SC as the individual input of the National Chapter Leads.